 When I first started playing around with homemade vegan sour cream, I was pretty skeptical that any of it would actually taste good.
 So, imagine my surprise when I discovered that I like it MORE than regular sour cream.

 This recipe is based on a vegan sour cream recipe in Lauren Toyota's book, Vegan Comfort Food.
 The first time I made it, I followed her recipe exactly.

 We spooned it over Vegan Cauliflower Tacos and I said to my husband, "Call me crazy, but I think I like this MORE than regular sour cream."
 He agreed.
 So did our daughters.
-So did one of our daughter's friends who "happened" to drop in right as I was serving dinner.
+So did our daughter's friends who just "happened" to drop in right as I was serving dinner.

-And, just like that, we were sold on the stuff.
+But just like that, we were sold on the stuff.
 Since that night, I've made vegan sour cream many times, and tweaked the recipe to better suit our tastes.

 Make it once, and then see for yourself.
 Add even more seasoning if you like, or scale back.
 As is the case with nearly ever recipe, it should be adjusted to your personal tastes as much as possible.

 Easy to Make and More Convenient than Regular Sour Cream

 Not only is this dairy-free sour cream delicious, but it's also ridiculously easy to make.
 Simply soak raw cashews in hot water to soften them, then puree them in a blender with non-dairy milk, lemon juice, and a few spices.